Your Privacy Rights as a COX Customer and Related Information

 TV Programming Selections

 Television programming selections linked to your Personally Identifiable Information may generally be obtained from us by third parties only under court order and after notice is sent to you and you are given the opportunity to object in court.
-For more information on cable television privacy, see the Cable Television Protection of Subscriber Privacy section below.
+For more information on cable television privacy, see the Cable Television Act Protection of Subscriber Privacy section below.

-Measures to Combat Child Pornography
+Child Pornography

 We work closely with the National Center for Missing and Exploited Children and other groups to eliminate child pornography on the Internet.
 The law requires us to report any evidence of apparent child pornography and we may share your Personally Identifiable Information in connection therewith.